stefanprodan/istio-gke/docs/apps/02-canary-steerer.md

 * mark rollout as finished
 * wait for the canary deployment to be updated (revision bump) and start over

-You can change the canary analysis _max weight_ and the _step wight_ percentage in the rollout custom resource.
+You can change the canary analysis _max weight_ and the _step weight_ percentage in the Steerer's custom resource.

 ### Automated canary analysis and promotion